 Beyond the plain of Florence, the Monumento Continuo operates a series of other 'restorations', prolonging the Palazzo Pitti or replacing the Athens Erechtheion.
-They test the logical rigour of the Monument by confronting it with exceptional buildings, culminating in the scenario that Superstudio imagines for New York, the paragon of the modern metropolis.
+The confrontation with exceptional buildings is a test to the logical rigour of the Monument, culminating in the scenario that Superstudio imagines for New York, the paragon of the modern metropolis.
 The Monument conquers the city, covering the American territorial grid with its own grid, to the point where Manhattan is totally swallowed up by New New York.
 Its initial linearity gives way to a grand plan, an extensive surface at the heart of which all that remains is a 'pile of skyscrapers' as the vestiges of a chaotic age.